ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 !!!note
        If you entered some values incorrectly, click the *Back* button as necessary to navigate back through the screen flow until you get to the screen(s) necessary to correct your mistakes, and then navigate forward again with the *Next* button until you return to this *Review MSP information* screen and verify you have entered the expected values.
 Ask an instructor for help if necessary.

-When you have ensured that you have entered the right values, click the blue **Create MSP definition** button in the lower right of your screen:
+When you have ensured that you have entered the right values, click the blue **Create channel** button in the lower right of your screen:

 ![image](images/ibpconsole/0760_CreateChannelReview.png)